 Be cautious of false or misleading claims.
-Some agents do not explain, for example, that a reduction on rateable value may not necessarily lead to a reduction in the amount of rates you will have to pay.
-This is because there are overriding limits on how much rates bills can change from year to year under the transitional relief scheme.
+Some agents do not explain, for example, that a reduction in rateable value may not necessarily lead to a reduction in the amount of rates you will have to pay.
+This is because there are limits on how much rates bills can change from year to year under the transitional relief scheme.

 Be careful before entering into any contract, and get extra advice if needed before you do.

 An adviser can never guarantee reductions in rateable value.
 Reductions can only happen because of a valuation officer's agreement or the decision of a valuation tribunal or higher court.